-12.1 Betting machines - TMBC will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+12.2 Betting machines - TMBC will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+It should be noted the persons under 18 years old are not able to go into premises with the benefit of a Betting Premises Licence.